Fans of boy band BTS join swarm of Ants chasing South Korea's hit IPO

 ‘DON’T KNOW MUCH ABOUT VALUATION’

-Some BTS fans plan to buy Big Hit shares for themselves on band members’ birthdays or other anniversaries.
+Some BTS fans plan to buy Big Hit shares on band members’ birthdays or other anniversaries.

 Fans loading up on shares of music labels is not new to the K-pop scene.